Suzy Bogguss: Early life and rise to success

 After moving to Nashville, Tennessee, in 1985, Bogguss began working at the local Tony Roma's restaurant on her first day there.
-While there, she performed a three-day audition for entertainer Dolly Parton at Silver Dollar City, a theme park which would eventually become Dollywood.
+Also in 1985, she performed a three-day audition for entertainer Dolly Parton at Silver Dollar City, a theme park which would eventually become Dollywood.
 The following year, she became the first featured female performer at the park, playing four solo shows at the park's train station and appearing in the "Jamboree" show.
 On performing at the train station, Bogguss later recalled that "I kept thinking, 'I'm going to get black lung disease [from the coal train in Dollywood].'"
 Bogguss said that performing at the park "was the first situation where I knew that every time I introduced a song by a country artist, they knew who the artist's mom was, who his or her brothers and sisters were and who he or she was married to."
 These performances prompted her to make a self-produced demo recording at a studio owned by folk singer Wendy Waldman, who would eventually become Bogguss's first producer.
 Bogguss made several copies and sold them while performing in Dollywood.
 At the time, she recorded a demo of "Hopeless Romantic", a song written by Doug Crider that would become part of her debut studio album.
 Crider and Bogguss met each other, and eventually married in November 1986.
 The demo soon caught the attention of Capitol Records president Jim Foglesong, who offered her a recording contract on the Liberty/Capitol Nashville label.

-Suzy appeared on The Texas Connection/Austin City Limits in 1991 then hosted by Jerry Jeff Walker.
-She joined him to cover Michael Burton's Night Rider's Lament.
-Both Jerry Jeff and the audience were blown away by her voice and her yodelling.